This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Cornstarch is a staple ingredient in my kitchen but sometimes we run out and not realize it.
 It is a budget friendly ingredient that is often in our gravy recipes.
 You don’t need a lot when adding to the sauces and gravy.

 There are many different substitutes that can help thicken your gravy, but the easiest substitute is all-purpose flour.
-It is identical in color, doesn’t change the taste and it essentially does the same that cornstarch would do.
+It is identical in color, doesn’t change the taste and it essentially does the same that cornstarch does.

 Can I Substitute Flour for Cornstarch?